metadream/deno-cross/README.md

 }
 ```

-If you want to use the service class in the constructor, you need to refer to the following usage:
+Note that if you want to use the service class in the constructor, you need to refer to the following usage:

 ```ts
 // UserController.ts